PennyLaneAI/pennylane/doc/development/guide.rst

-The guides below are aimed towards developers and cover how to install PennyLane and its dependencies in development mode, run and add tests, write documentation, as well as general best practices and an architectural overview of PennyLane, its plugins and devices.
+The guides below are aimed towards developers and cover how to install PennyLane and its dependencies in development mode, run and add tests, write documentation, as well as general best practices and an architectural overview of PennyLane, plugins, and devices.

 .. devicegalleryitem::
     :name: Installation